 Educational Opportunities: Get paid to see and participate in the inside workings of a successful diversified organic vegetable operation first hand.
 We are very open with information including both the production side and the business side of things.
-Depending on the work load, we will try to squeeze in a "field trip" or two to other local farms.
 We are CRAFT members in the High Country, which puts on several workshops/tours at other local farms.
-We have an library on the farm with plenty of both technical and philosophical agricultural books (as well as pleasure reading books).
-We are happy to provide as much information as you want, but we don't have a "curriculum".
-You'll need to ask questions!
-If desired, we can do little workshops on record keeping and cash flow (the areas of our particular expertise), and marketing.
-Production education comes from being involved in production!
+We have a library on the farm with plenty of both technical and philosophical agricultural books (as well as pleasure reading books).
+The farmers believe strongly in helping you to understand the "why" of farming in addition to the "how."
+We answer all questions.
+Workshops are offered on budgeting for start-up farmers, record keeping, and marketing.

 Skills Desired: No experience necessary.
 Farming is a physically demanding job, and this is the southeast, so some demonstration of physical endurance in heat and humidity is a definite plus.
 This is a learning opportunity, so we give priority to those interested in a farming career.
 Other than that, we require good team players (I cannot emphasize this enough!) and hope you have an easy smile and good sense of humor.

 Meals: You provide your own meals or coordinate with your fellow "villagers", but there are plenty of free fruits/veggies available for you to eat!
 We encourage you to harvest and eat whatever you can from the farm's bounty.
 Occasionally we have farmily "socials" at our house.